Medical Supplies, Training and Volunteering

 This may be an overused paraphrase of those famous words by JFK, but for anyone with experience, interest or passion in health and health care, it is still a noble question to ask yourself what you can do for your community.

-Dr. Rich Lee.
+If interested, please contact Dr. Rich Lee.
 For all things health or medically related, let Rich know what you might have to share and how to contact you.
 Unless otherwise stated, all information will be kept confidential.
 Please include on the subject line of your e-mail “South Skyline Health/Medical” so it doesn’t get lost or filtered out.